 What Are Reverse Recruiters?

 Reverse recruiters flip the script on traditional recruiting.
-They don’t work for companies—they work for you, the job seeker.
+WE don’t work for companies, we work for you, the job seeker.
 Their entire mission is to hunt down opportunities that align with your career goals, applying on your behalf and even network with the decision-makers who matter most.

 Here’s the key difference: reverse recruiters are loyal to you.
 You hire them, you pay them, and their focus is solely on your success.
 Compare that to traditional recruiters, who are on the payroll of companies, filling roles with whoever fits the bill.
 It’s not personal—it’s business.